Makar Sankranti: Tamil Nadu and Puducherry

-The third day of festival is Maattu Pongal (மாட்டுப் பொங்கல்).
+The third day of festival is Maattu Pongal.
 It is for offering thanks to cattle, as they help farmers in agriculture.
 On this day the cattle are decorated with paint, flowers and bells.
 They are allowed to roam free and fed sweet rice and sugar cane.
 Some people decorate the horns with gold or other metallic covers.
 In some places, Jallikattu, or taming the wild bull contest, is the main event of this day and this is mostly seen in the villages.